 Join the Research for Better Medicines.

 PAREXEL is a clinical research organization that operates in 84 locations in 51 countries around the world.
 For over 30 years, PAREXEL has helped biopharmaceutical companies bring their innovative drug treatments into the hands of those that need them most.
-PAREXEL has conducted clinical research studies on investigational medications for a wide variety of diseases and conditions and have participated in the development of 195 of the world’s 200 top-selling prescription medications.
+PAREXEL has conducted clinical research studies on investigational medications for a wide variety of diseases and conditions and has participated in the development of 195 of the world’s 200 top-selling prescription medications.

 PAREXEL – Los Angeles is located on the Glendale Adventist Medical Center campus in Glendale, CA. The research facility is staffed around the clock by a highly trained team which includes board-certified physicians in psychiatry, internal medicine, and family medicine as well as clinical psychologists, neuropsychologists and physician assistants.
 The staff also consists of clinical pharmacologists, pharmacists, registered nurses, a recreational therapist, and highly experienced and compassionate research staff.